KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/prep_work.md

       <!--endsec-->

-    2. If your version number is **6 or greater**, proceed to step 3.
+    2. If your version number is **6 or greater**, proceed to Step 3.

-    2. If your version number is less than **6**, you'll need to update Node.
+    3. If your version number is less than **6**, you'll need to update Node.

       <!--sec data-title="Mac - Update Node" data-id="sectionUpdateMac" data-show=true data-collapse=true ces-->